-4) Make Adjustments When Needed
+Make Adjustments When Needed

 Just be sure not to let these small changes affect the overall structure of your monthly spending plan for too long.
-It might take some time before things return back to normal again but just remember: patience is key here.
+It might take some time before things return to normal but remember: patience is key here.

 Remember that unexpected expenses are part of life, and there will always be ups and downs along the way – don’t get discouraged if they happen because chances are good things will work out in due course.

 Save Money For Unexpected Expenses

-If you’re worried about unexpected expenses, it might be time to start saving money for them.
+If you’re worried about unexpected expenses, it might be time to save money.
 The best way to do this is by setting aside a certain amount of cash each month and putting it into an emergency fund.

-Just remember that these things do happen from time to time, so don’t get discouraged if they happen because chances are good things will work out in due course anyway (which hopefully won’t).
+Just remember that these things happen occasionally, so don’t get discouraged if they happen because chances are good things will work out in due course anyway (which hopefully won’t).

-5) Create A Separate Savings Account
+Create A Separate Savings Account

 You can also ask friends or family members if they have any recommendations.
-Chances are someone they know has had to deal with an unexpected expense in the past and can point you in the right direction.
+Chances are someone they know has had to deal with an unexpected expense and can point you in the right direction.

 7) Have A Backup Plan

 In some cases, unexpected expenses can’t be avoided.
-If this is the case and you find yourself in a difficult financial situation, it’s time to put your backup plan.
+If this is the case and you find yourself in a difficult financial situation, it’s time to implement your backup plan.